Skip to content

 How to automate file transfers with paramiko and SFTP

 If you need to transfer files between different machines or servers, you might want to use a secure and reliable protocol like SFTP (SSH File Transfer Protocol).
 SFTP is a network protocol that allows you to access, transfer, and manage files over a secure connection.
-In this article, we will show you how to automate file transfers with Paramiko and SFTP in Python.
+We will show you how to automate file transfers with Paramiko and SFTP in Python.

 Paramiko is a Python library that implements the SSHv2 protocol.
 It provides a high-level interface for interacting with SSH servers and executing commands or transferring files.
 Paramiko also supports SFTP, which is a subsystem of SSH that handles file operations.